Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Orchid Island is one of the most remote corners of Taiwan and home to Yami (Tao) tribe, the most isolated and removed from Taiwanese mainland culture of Taiwan’s indigenous tribes.
 They are famous for their beautiful carved canoes, underground homes that protect them from typhoons, and Flying Fish Festival, which takes place for several months in spring.
 You can even taste flying fish in Orchid Island’s only night market, definitely one of the more difficult items to check off this bucket list of 101 Taiwanese foods to eat!

-Planning a trip to Orchid Island can be a little challenging, but I have all the information you could possibly need to plan your trip in my complete guide to Orchid Island, including where to stay there.
+Planning a trip to Orchid Island can be a little challenging, but I have all the information you could possibly need to plan your trip in my complete guide to Orchid Island, including where to stay there and how to rent a scooter on Orchid Island.

 The easiest way to get to Orchid Island is to take the train or fly from Taipei to Taitung, then take the 3-hour ferry from Taitung or Kenting, or a short flight on DailyAir (you can only buy tickets 2 months in advance and they sell out quickly; site is mostly in Mandarin).
 To save the hassle or trying to arrange everything, you can take advantage of this convenient and reasonably priced 3-day Orchid Island package deal.